Kidnapping of Charley Ross: Suspects

 On the night of December 13, in Bay Ridge, Brooklyn, New York, the house belonging to Judge Charles Van Brunt was burgled.
 Holmes Van Brunt, Charles' brother who lived next door, gathered armed members of his household to stop the intruders in the act.
 Holmes's group entered Charles's house and brought down both burglars with a torrent of gunfire.
 The burglars, Bill Mosher and Joe Douglas, were career criminals who had recently been released from jail.
 Mosher was killed instantly from the gunfire.
 Douglas was mortally wounded, but managed to live approximately two more hours and was able to communicate with Holmes.

 There is no clear consensus regarding exactly what Douglas said as he was dying, as all who were present to witness were too shaken by the night's events to give accurate reports.
-It is thought that Douglas may have said that lying was pointless, as he knew he was mortally wounded, and had thusly admitted that he and Mosher had abducted Charley Ross.
-Douglas is believed to have reported that Ross was killed, or that Mosher knew where the boy was, possibly adding that he would be returned unharmed to his family within a few days.
+It is thought that Douglas may have said that lying was pointless, as he knew he was mortally wounded, and he for this reason admitted that he and Mosher had abducted Charley Ross.
+Douglas is believed to have reported that Ross had been killed, or that Mosher knew where the boy was, possibly adding that he would be returned unharmed to his family within a few days.
 Douglas did not give any clues to Ross's location or other particulars of the crime and died soon afterwards.

 Charley's brother Walter was taken to New York City to look at the bodies of Mosher and Douglas so as to determine if they were the men from the carriage ride.
-Walter confirmed that they were the same men who took the boys from in front of their home the previous summer.
-Mosher in particular was very identifiable as he had a distinctively malformed nose, which Walter had described to police as a "monkey nose".
+Walter confirmed that they were the same men who had taken the boys from in front of their home the previous summer.
+Mosher in particular was very identifiable because he had a distinctively malformed nose, which Walter had described to police as a "monkey nose".
 (The cartilage of Mosher's nose had been destroyed by syphilis or cancer).
-Walter himself was asked to identify the bodies of Mosher and Douglas, and he confirmed they were the kidnappers.
 For most, the issue of who the men in the carriage were was settled beyond reasonable doubt, but Charley Ross was still missing.

 Trial

 Former Philadelphia policeman William Westervelt, a known associate of Mosher (and his wife's brother), was arrested and held in connection with the case.
 He was tried in 1875 for kidnapping.
 Although Westervelt was a friend and perhaps a confidant of Mosher (while in prison awaiting trial he had told Christian that his son had been alive at the time of Mosher's death), there was virtually no evidence to tie him to the crime itself.
-Walter, for one, insisted that Westervelt was not one of the men in the carriage that took them away.
+Walter, for one, insisted that Westervelt was not one of the men in the carriage that had taken them away.
 Westervelt was found not guilty of the kidnapping.
 However, he was found guilty of a lesser conspiracy charge and served six years in prison.
 He always maintained his own innocence and swore that he did not know the whereabouts of Charley Ross.